th7mo/th7mo.com/dotfiles.md

 # Dotfiles

+It is a good idea to make a [Note: Git](/git.md) repository to back up and sync configuration files.
+It is a good idea to make a [`Git`](/git.md) repository to back up and sync configuration files.
-It is a good idea to make a [Git](/git.md) repository to back up and sync configuration files.
+It is a good idea to make a [`Note: Git`](/git.md) repository to back up and sync configuration files.
+[URL: Stow](https://www.gnu.org/software/stow/) is a utility that simplifies the process of making symbolic links.
+[Stow](https://www.gnu.org/software/stow/) is a utility that simplifies the process of making symbolic links.
 However, it is not recommended to make a Git repository directly into the `~/` home directory.
 A better alternative is to move configuration files into a separate directory like `~/dotfiles/`.
 To make sure installed programs still have access to the configuration files, symbolic links to the configuration files can be made.